Looking to grow your wealth through passive investing?

-It is worth noting that I am not a financial advisor and I am not regulated by the Financial Conduct Authority.
-I am not legally allowed to give advice and this post is for educational purposes only.
+It is worth noting that I am not a financial adviser and I am not regulated by the Financial Conduct Authority.
+I am not legally allowed to give financial advice and this post is for educational purposes only.
 It is not (nor should it be intended as such) investment research.

 I trade and invest my own capital for a living and this website consists of my experience and opinions.
 Everyone has different risk appetites, investment horizons, and portfolio sizes, so what is best for me may not be best for you.